Snowflake-Labs/snowflake-arctic/README.md

 ## Getting Started

 ### Inference API Providers 🚀
-You can access Arctic through your favorite API provider such as AWS, Microsoft Azure, NVIDIA Foundry, Lamini, Perplexity, Replicate and Together.
+Access Arctic via your model garden or catalog of choice including AWS, NVIDIA AI Catalog, Replicate, Lamini, Perplexity, and Together AI over the next coming days.

 ### Model Weights 🤗
 The best way to get yourself running with Arctic is through Hugging Face.
 We have uploaded both the Base and Instruct model variants to the Hugging Face hub: